Interviews and inductions

 - Introduction to other volunteers and any paid staff, including those who are based in the same venue but are not involved with the food co-op

-- Tour of the building, location of toilets, kitchen, where volunteers can safely leave their things
+- Tour of the building, location of amenities, such as a kitchen or where volunteers can safely leave their things

-- Who to contact in an emergency and if they have any problems
+- Who to contact in an emergency and if they encounter any problems

 - Information about breaks, and where they can go locally if they want to leave the building